- VMS was first released 1977-10-25 for the 32-bit VAX-11/780

 differences.
 One cool variation is GNU which is a method to get around Unix copyright problems.

 - Contrary to popular belief, there is no actual operating system named Linux.
-Linux is
+This OS is

-really just a different Unix kernel with BSD (or GNU) applications tacked on.
-Read
+really just a different kernel merged with BSD (or GNU) applications tacked on.

-- SCO does not own "Unix"; they only own the source code for the AT&T flavor of Unix.
+- SCO does not own Unix but they do own the source code for the AT&T flavor of Unix.
 Click

 www.opengroup.org for more details.